osmosis-labs/fe-content/cms/earn/README.md

 ### Report Card

 All strategies require a Report Card and Risk Assessment.
-Apply for risk assessment [here](here).
+Apply for risk assessment [soon](here).

 ## Contributing